Kava-Labs/kava-bridge/x/bridge/spec/05_params.md

 | EnabledERC20Token.Decimals | uint8  | 18                                           | ERC20 token decimals      |

-Governance param change proposals are used to add new Ethereum ERC20s to the enabled whitelist.
+Governance param change proposals are used to add new Ethereum ERC20s to the enabled list.
 Ethereum ERC20s that are not in the list are rejected from being bridged to Kava.